SakiAlAmin01/Manual-Testing-E-Commerce-Evershop-/README.md

 # Manual-Testing-E-Commerce-Evershop-
 This repository contains the test cases, execution reports, and defect logs for testing the dynamic search and checkout functionality of the Evershop shoe-selling platform.
-The project involves:
+The project covers various testing techniques, including UI and API testing, to ensure that the platform delivers a seamless and error-free shopping experience.

+Testing Features
-Dynamic Search Functionality:
+🛒 Dynamic Search Functionality

-Test cases to verify search behavior when using various keywords and specific text inputs as per client requirements.
+Validated the search behavior using various keywords and text inputs, ensuring search results are accurate and relevant.
-Validation of search results, response time, and accuracy of product listings.
+Tested edge cases, including empty search terms, partial words, and special characters to ensure the robustness of the search engine.
+Verified response time and performance of the search feature under different conditions (e.g., large data sets).

-Checkout Process Testing:
+🛍️ Checkout Process Testing

-Verification of adding products to the cart, updating quantities, and proceeding with the checkout.
+Ensured smooth product addition to the cart, updated cart quantities, and verified the proper functioning of the checkout process.
-Validation of cart items, price calculations, and order submission.
+Checked cart item accuracy, price calculation, and tax application during the checkout process.
+Tested various payment methods to ensure proper payment gateway integration.
+Testing Types
+UI Testing:
+Conducted manual testing of the user interface to ensure a responsive and user-friendly design.
+Verified the layout, buttons, navigation, and overall user experience on multiple devices.

-UI & API Testing:
+API Testing:

-Executed manual UI tests to verify the user experience and interface for both search and checkout features.
-Performed API testing using Postman to validate backend functionality and ensure proper communication between the client and server.
+Used Postman to perform comprehensive testing of the backend API services responsible for the search, cart, and checkout functionalities.
+Verified API responses, including correct status codes, data accuracy, and error handling.
-Defect Logging and Reporting:
+Defect Logging and Reporting
+🐞 Defect Reporting:
+Logged defects found during testing using a bug-tracking system and detailed each defect with steps to reproduce, screenshots, and severity levels.
-Documented and tracked defects found during testing.
-Detailed bug reports and feedback were provided to the development team for timely fixes.
+Tracked defect resolution and provided feedback to developers for fixes.
 Tools Used:

-Postman for API Testing
+🖥️ Postman for API Testing
-Manual UI Testing
+🧑‍💻 Manual UI Testing
-Bug Reporting with detailed logs
+📋 Bug Reporting and Defect Logging
-This repository showcases my manual testing skills and demonstrates how I approach testing new features on an e-commerce platform.
+Test Case & Execution:
+Test cases were designed to cover all critical paths of the search and checkout functionality.
+Execution was performed on the Evershop demo site to validate the feature’s behavior, and all results are documented in the respective execution reports.